nozotrox/blockchain-practice-projects/nft-project/truffle/readme.md

 ```sh
 truffle console --network ganache
 ```
 This will open an interactive javascript console.
-For interacting with the smart contract, you can use the [web3js](https://web3js.readthedocs.io/en/v1.10.0/).
+For interacting with the smart contract, you can use [web3js](https://web3js.readthedocs.io/en/v1.10.0/).
 For example:
 ```sh
 truffle(ganache)> const spacebear = await Spacebear.deployed()
 trufffle(ganache)> spacebear.name()